Gitbobb/artefacts.md/artefacts.md

-		## Points, Lines, Polygons, and Pixels: A Framework for Teaching & Learning Humanities through Visualization
+		"Points, Lines, Polygons, and Pixels: A Framework for Teaching & Learning Humanities through Visualization"